 Up here at the Old Place, we believe in walls.
-There are fences to keep livestock from wandering and our houses and businesses have walls, but that is mainly to keep out the varmits!
-We do not lock doors cuz we are too well mannered to just walk in without an invite.
-Of course, there was that one time when young Timmy McCardle was riding his bike when heard a commotion up in Ruth's house.
+There are fences to keep livestock from wandering.
+Our houses and businesses have walls, but that is mainly to keep out the varmits!
+We do not lock doors cuz we are too well-mannered to just walk in without an invite.
+Of course, there was that one time when young Timmy McCardle was riding his bike when he heard a commotion up in Ruth's house.
 Concerned, Tim went in to see, "if I could help," and walked in on Ruth and her gentleman friend.
-According to Tim, "they was wrasslin' on the kitchen counter and Ms. Ruth was a holdin' her own.". . .
+According to Tim, "they was wrasslin' on the kitchen counter, and Ms. Ruth was a holdin' her own.". . .
 Oookay!

-Nature abhors walls but tolerates them.
-Why is that do you suppose?
-Walls require a great deal of energy and materials to build and maintain or they will fail.
+Now, Nature abhors walls but tolerates them.
+Why is that, do you suppose?
+Walls require a great deal of energy and materials to build and maintain, or they will fail.
 At the simplest level, some plants create walls.
 They grow in circles or even produce secretions that are toxic to other plants.
 Some animals stand in circles facing outward with their young in the middle for protection.
-Other animals dig holes, build nests or live in caves.
+Other animals dig holes, build nests, or live in caves.
 Think of the constructions of dirt daubers or honey bees.
 Two or more species only coexist without walls when the benefits of their association outweigh the liabilities.
-Walls then are a normal and natural part of life.
+Walls, then, are a normal and natural part of life.

-From a Catholic perspective, our Church leaders say that with southern border walls we abrogate our responsibilities.
-That being to aid our fellow man.
+From a Catholic perspective, our Church leaders say that with southern border walls, we abrogate our responsibility to aid our fellow man.
 Jesus said, "For as much as you do to the least of my people, that you do unto me."
 Jesus went on to say, "Do unto others as you would have them do unto you."
 We have changed that to "What goes around, comes around."
 There is little doubt that many of the people congregating on our southern border are in need.
-Perhaps a need of their own making?
-Should that even matter? . . .
+A need of their own making?
+Perhaps, but does that even matter? . . .
 Hmm.
-No. In fact the Vicar of Christ on Earth (the Pope) himself lives in a walled city.
-With seven narrow ungated portals that allow free but manageable access 24/7.
-(The media ignores that fact.)
+In fact, the Vicar of Christ on Earth (the Pope) himself lives in a walled city, but with seven narrow, ungated portals that allow free but manageable access 24/7.
+(The media ignores this fact.)

 Subscribe to: